simsim314/Deep-Formix/README.md

 Our network architecture is a **12-layer deep NNUE with 32x32 layers and skip connections**.
 [Skip connections](https://medium.com/@iamchaudukien/skip-connection-and-explanation-of-resnet-b32fe84ba32e) (the core feature of ResNet architectures) are crucial for training such deep networks effectively, as they help prevent the vanishing gradient problem and allow for a more direct flow of information across layers.
 This deep structure allows the engine to learn complex positional nuances that shallower networks might miss.

+The searchless dataset was also used for training the network itself based on 10M games.
+The training took about 10 days on RTX 3080Ti with following few days fine tune.

 ## Foundational Technologies

 This engine was born from the synthesis of two specialized open-source concepts: